 WINDING-UP AND DE-REGISTRATION OF CO-OPERATIVES

 - 71. Modes of winding-up

-- Winding-up by order of court
+- 72. Winding-up by order of court

-- Winding-up or de-registration by order of Minister
+- 73. WInding-up or de-registration by order of Minister

 - 74. Admission and proving of claims against co-operative being wound up

-- Distribution account
+- 75. Distribution account

-- Contribution account

 JUDICIAL MANAGEMENT